 When he arrived home, there was a large yellow ribbon on the tree in their front yard.
 Jim says, “I was hoping for very little fanfare, and it was good there wasn't much - just the yellow ribbon - because by the time we got here, I was ready to lay down.”

 Now as Dr. Merrick continues to care for Jim through his ongoing recovery, he marvels and tells me of Jim: “Miracle man, I have no explanation as to why he is still alive and doing as well as he is.
 For as sick as he was for as long as he was, he's doing spectacularly.
 He had it (COVID) as bad as you can possibly get it.
-He had every component from the lung disease, the lung injury to the scarring of the lungs.
-What I can say about Jim is that he does have a true long-haul type phenomena - in the sense that he was sick for so long, he will remain sick for some time to come.”
+He had every component from lung disease, and lung injury to scarring of the lungs.
+What I can say about Jim is that he does have a true long-haul type phenomenon - in the sense that he was sick for so long, he will remain sick for some time to come.”

-Jim also looks back and appreciates how far he was come.
+Jim also looks back and appreciates how far he came.
 “I had to start all the way from learning how to swallow again and progress very slowly to the point where I can walk now, but at great expense to my lung capacity and endurance.
 The hardest part for me has been the enforced slowness of the recovery.
 I can only do so much every day and then I become exhausted, and I have to wait for the next day.
 But my intent is to return to normal.”

 Since our interview in early May, Jim continues to progress.
 He’s now taking walks around the block, and he has returned to some half-workdays from home, and he can climb the stairs to their second-floor bedroom to sleep in his bed, escaping nights downstairs.
 He and Charlene have gotten vaccinated and are also able to eat out from time to time, with his oxygen tank in tow.

 Jim says when he looks back on his journey, “I can't help but think I've got work to do yet.
 There is no reason why I should've survived based on what I know about what has happened to a lot of people.”